Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/creating-using-bearer-tokens-to-authenticate-qumulo-rest-api-calls.md

 {% include note.html content=""Only administrative users have access to all REST API endpoints. %}

-## Creating a Bearer Token by Using the REST API
+## Creating a Bearer Token by Using the Qumulo Core REST API

 1. Begin an authentication session by calling the `/v1/session/login` REST API endpoint and specify the username and password.
 For example: